 Global-mining capital expenditures are poised to decline 14 percent through 2014 from a peak of $136 billion this year, JPMorgan Chase & Co. said in a Sept.
 21 report.

-At MINExpo, GE unveiled a new electrical-drive system for underground mining vehicles such as those manufactured by Fairchild International Inc., which it purchased (GE) in May, as well as software to help monitor and optimize mine operations.
+At MINExpo, GE unveiled a new electrical-drive system for underground mining vehicles such as those manufactured by Fairchild International Inc., which it purchased (GE:US) in May, as well as software to help monitor and optimize mine operations.

 The company also makes drive systems for massive above- ground mining vehicles manufactured by companies including Komatsu Ltd. (6301) It sells software that helps airlines and railroads keep tabs on the performance of their equipment and anticipate maintenance needs.

 Sales at the mining unit may grow to $5 billion “within a few years,” Lorenzo Simonelli, CEO of GE Transportation, of which the division is a part, said in an interview last week.
 That compares with about $2 billion generated last year by GE’s current offerings.

 GE Mining will be based in Brisbane, Australia, home to Industrea Ltd. (IDL), which GE agreed to buy in May for $466 million.